winniemlau/-liri-node-app/README.md

 ###How to Run the App

-* LIRI will do any of the below command when you enter them into the command line.
+* LIRI will take in one of the following arguments in the command line:
-	1. my-tweets
+	* my-tweets
-	2. spotify-this-song
+	** spotify-this-song
 	3. movie-this
 	4. do-what-it-says